loganmarchione/loganmarchione.com/content/posts/2023/07/index.md

 There is a basic dependency management system in place for apps.
 For example, installing the _iOS Integration_ app installed a few other apps as dependencies.

-The App Loader can also detect when a new app provides the same functionality and offers to replace it.
-For example, since everything is an app (including the battery widget), when you install a new one, if offers to remove the old one.
+The App Loader can also detect when a new app provides the same functionality as an existing app and offer to replace it.
+For example, since everything is an app (including the battery widget), when you install a new one, it offers to remove the old one.

 ```
 App "Battery Level Widget" provides widget type "battery" which is already provided by "Battery Level Widget (with percentage)".
 What would you like to do?